gabriel-ing/Quickstarts/DevelopmentEnvironment/DevelopmentEnvironmentSet-up.md

-# Setting Up Your Development Environment In VS Code
+# Setting Up Your Development Environment in VS Code

-This page is a brief reference guide to getting started using the recommended ObjectScript development environment, VS Code.
-The guide is not comprehensive, but should have enough information to get started.
-For comprehensive information, see "Further Resources".
+This page provides a quick reference guide to setting up and using the recommended InterSystems IRIS and ObjectScript development environment with VS Code.
+For comprehensive information, see [].

 VS Code is the recommended development platform for IRIS and ObjectScript code.
 VS Code is widely used, available on Windows, Mac and Linux, and can be downloaded from the [VS Code website](https://code.visualstudio.com/download).